Ken Ramirez Training & Consulting: Bio

 Ramirez has been active in several professional organizations, including the International Marine Animal Trainer’s Association (IMATA), of which he is a past president.
 Ken has been actively involved in the creation of a certification process for animal trainers in zoological settings.
 He has been on the faculty of Karen Pryor’s Clicker Expos since 2005.

 Ramirez has written for numerous scientific publications and authored countless popular articles.
 He authored the book ANIMAL TRAINING: Successful Animal Management through Positive Reinforcement, published in 1999.
-He also teaches a graduate course on animal training at Western Illinois University.
+More recently, in 2020 Ken published The Eye of the Trainer: Animal Training, Transformation, and Trust.

 Visit the company web-sites to learn more about some of the organizations with which Ken works.